Today, a reader is offering an outside perspective on how to reduce cost of entertainment based technology.

 My grandma had a (literal) room dedicated to the books she had collected over 20+ years.
 The room was wasted space and it was a hassle keeping it organized since each week she brought home more.
 One day I bought her a Kindle and everything changed.
 Not only was the space freed up but she started saving hundreds of dollars each year by going digital.

 My recommendation: Embrace the change of technology and make it a habit to think of it in a monetary sense.
-Next time you see something – pull out your phone and check out how much it may cost online – because if you can beat that urge to buy it right there, you’ll often find it for an incredible discount online.
-Also, find ways to digitize your media so you’re not spending a ton of money on physical copies of movies, music, and literature.
+Next time you see something – pull out your phone and check out how much it may cost online.
+If you can beat the buy-now urge, you can probably find it cheaper.
+Also, find ways to digitize your media.
+This way you aren’t spending a ton of money on physical copies of movies, music, and literature.
 Doing so will save the space and put more back into your funds.